Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MAY id="dotnet-enums-exception" %} use a `readonly struct` in place of an `enum` that declares well-known fields but can contain unknown values returned from the service, or user-defined values passed to the service.

 See [enumeration-like structure documentation](implementation.md#dotnet-enums) for implementation details.

+#### Using Azure Core Types {#dotnet-commontypes}

+The `Azure.Core` package provides common functionality for client libraries.
+Documentation and usage examples can be found in the [azure/azure-sdk-for-net](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/core/Azure.Core) repository.

+#### Using Primitive Types

+{% include requirement/MUST id="dotnet-primitives-etag" %} use `Azure.ETag` to represent ETags.

+The `Azure.ETag` type is located in `Azure.Core` package.

+{% include requirement/MUST id="dotnet-primitives-uri" %} use `System.Uri` to represent URIs.

 ### Exceptions {#dotnet-errors}